wp-plugins/content-views-query-and-display-post-page/README.txt

 = How to get UNIQUE_ID of View? =

-You can get View ID in URL of editing page of View (please check above question).
-The url has following format: http://your_domain/wp-admin/admin.php?page=content-views-add&id=UNIQUE_ID
+You can get View ID in URL of editing page of View (please check above question), it has this format: http://your_domain/wp-admin/admin.php?page=content-views-add&id=UNIQUE_ID

 = How many Views I can create? =